dzelenka/CreeRelays/README.md

 CreeRelays requires:
 - Arduino Nano, UNO, or similar
 - Cree Connected LED Bulb's Zigbee Communication Board
-- Relay(s)
+- Relay(s) (I used a 2 relay module)

 ## Hardware Setup Instructions
-- Join your Cree Connected Bulb to your hub using your phone's SmartThings App BEFORE disassembling the bulb!!!
+Join your Cree Connected Bulb to your hub using your phone's SmartThings App BEFORE disassembling the bulb!!!
+(To connect it later you need to power cycle it 4 times and then leave it on.)

-- After removing the Zigbee board from the Cree Connected bulb, attach it to the Arduino as follows
+After removing the Zigbee board from the Cree Connected bulb, attach it to the Arduino as follows:
  - Zigbee Board Pin 1 to Arduino GND
  - Zigbee Board Pin 2 to Arduino 3.3V
  - Zigbee Board Pin 3 to Arduino Pin 2 (PWM)
-  - Zigbee Board Pin 3 to Arduino Pin 3 (On/Off) (not used by my code)
+ - Zigbee Board Pin 4 to Arduino Pin 3 (On/Off) (not used by my code)
+ - Relay GND to Arduino GND
-  - Arduino Pin 4 to Relay #1
+ - Relay IN1 to Arduino Pin 4
-  - Arduino Pin 5 to Relay #2
+ - Relay IN2 to Arduino Pin 5
+ - Relay VCC to Arduino 5V

 ##Done for now...